-• Shall only support query parameters on GET operations.
+- Shall only support query parameters on GET operations. - Should support the \$top, \$skip, only, and excerpt query parameters. - May support the \$expand, \$filter, and \$select query parameters. - Shall include the ProtocolFeaturesSupported object in the service root, if the service supports query parameters. - This object indicates which parameters and options have been implemented. - Shall ignore unknown or unsupported query parameters that do not begin with \$.

-- Should support the \$top, \$skip, only, and excerpt query parameters. - May support the \$expand, \$filter, and \$select query parameters. - Shall include the ProtocolFeaturesSupported object in the service root, if the service supports query parameters. - This object indicates which parameters and options have been implemented. - Shall ignore unknown or unsupported query parameters that do not begin with \$. - Shall use the & operator to separate multiple query parameters in a single request. - Should ignore the = character if provided as the last character for the only or excerpt query parameters.
+- Shall use the & operator to separate multiple query parameters in a single request. - Should ignore the = character if provided as the last character for the only or excerpt query parameters. - Should treat the names of query parameters as case-insensitive strings.